-During law school, Anthony worked as a law clerk at Brown, Goldstein & Levy, where he assisted in drafting appellate briefs in a variety of cases including overturning criminal convictions based on illegal advisory jury instructions; assisted in reviewing discovery in complex white collar criminal defense matters; reviewed documents, served discovery responses, and assisted in trials in all matters of family law including divorce and child custody disputes.
+During law school, Anthony worked as a law clerk at Brown, Goldstein & Levy, where he assisted in drafting appellate briefs in a variety of cases including overturning criminal convictions based on illegal advisory jury instructions; assisted in reviewing discovery in complex white-collar criminal defense matters; and reviewed documents, served discovery responses, and assisted in trials in all matters of family law including divorce and child custody disputes.

 While attending law school, Anthony was the Executive Symposium Editor of the Journal of Race, Religion, Gender & Class, a semi-finalist in the ABA Labor & Employment Law Trial Competition, and a Legal Writing Fellow.

 - University of Maryland Francis King Carey School of Law, J.D., cum laude, 2015